 * Investigating and obtaining streaming licenses for individual titles may take at least several weeks; licenses are not always available for particular titles.

 Swank Digital Campus allows educational institutions to license popular feature films and documentaries for use in online courses for a semester or longer period if needed.
-To see what's available, browse or search the Digital Campus catalog.
+To see what's available, search the Digital Campus catalog.

 Instructors: Once you find the film(s) you want to use for your class, fill out the Media Request Form.